 About Edinburgh Folk Music Walking Tours

 The tours are an exciting new experience for the visitor to Edinburgh who wants to learn about the history and culture of the city and combined with the musical heritage of Scottish traditional and other folk music.

 "The tour is visually stunning, intellectually engaging, and a pleasure all around.
 It really colored our experience with a warm and unforgettable memory.
 Exceptional to any tour I’ve been on prior."
 Keith, USA. ***** 5 Stars

 In the first part of the tour we lead you through some of the hidden and popular places in Edinburgh city centre and setting the historical and cultural background.
 We will find out about links to folk music and the characters of Edinburgh en route.

-The second half of the tour will see us visit the Waverley Bar, a historic venue linked to Scottish folk music and you will be taken on a musical journey featuring around 10 folk songs and instrumentals from the rich treasure trove of Scottish traditional and other folk music.
+The second half of the tour will see us a private room in the Waverley Bar, a historic venue linked to Scottish folk music and you will be taken on a musical journey featuring around 10 folk songs from the rich treasure trove of Scottish traditional and other folk music.
 The room is large enough to ensure social distancing.
 There will be a free complimentary drink.

 The Waverley Bar is one of Edinburgh's folk music institutions and one of the venues at the forefront of the folk music revival in the 1960s.
 It developed a must visit reputation as a folk venue, playing host to a diverse range of acts such as Billy Connolly, Bert Jansch, The Clancy Brothers, The Corries and The Dubliners.
 It now hold regular folk music events.
 It is now a hub for folk music.

-Enjoy songs made well known by the likes of Robert Burns, Runrig and Dougie MacLean and also learn about the history and heritage of Edinburgh.
-The songs may even include
+Enjoy songs made well known by the likes of Robert Burns, Runrig, Dougie MacLean & Bob Dylan and also learn about the history and heritage of Edinburgh.

 About your tour guide

-Tour guide John was born and bred in Edinburgh and went to school and university in the heart of the city centre.
-He has worked leading tourism cultural projects and has been a university lecturer in Scotland and England.
+Your tour guide was born and bred in Edinburgh and went to school and university in the heart of the city centre.
+He has led tourism cultural projects and has been a university lecturer in Scotland and England.